ohalloranjm/momo/README.md

 - A searchable rules dictionary
 - Image icons for player characters
-- Random generators—such as for names, adventure hooks, and phaseses of the moon
+- Random generators—such as for names, adventure hooks, and phases of the moon

 ## Disclaimers